MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/use-elastic-tables.md

 ### Setting the primary key value

 If you don't specify a primary key value, Dataverse will set a primary key value for the record when you create it.
 Letting Dataverse set this value is the normal practice.
 You can specify the primary key value if you need to.
+For elastic tables, there is no performance benefit in letting Dataverse set the primary key value.

+Elastic tables will not return an error when you create a record with a primary key value that is not unique.
 By setting the primary key values with elastic tables you can create records with that have the same primary key values and different `partitionid` values.
 However, this is not compatible with Power Apps.
 Don't do this when people will create canvas or model-driven apps with this data.

 ## Update a record in an elastic table